oktavianidewi/pm2024-uc-dwh/materi-2.md

         sudo ./aws/install
         which aws
     ```
+- For macOS user, install using this command:
+    ```
+        brew install awscli
+    ```

-- Configure our AWS account to AWS CLI.
+- After the installation is complete, let's configure our AWS account to AWS CLI.
 On AWS dashboard:
 ![security-credentials](./img/security-credentials.png)

 - Create security credential info or download csv file.